Rajiv Satyal

 Rajiv Satyal (born 1976) is an American comedian.
-He is the first person ever to perform standup comedy on all seven continents.
+He is the first person to perform standup comedy on all seven continents.

 Early life

 Rajiv Satyal was born in Hamilton, Ohio to Indian parents.
 He graduated from Fairfield High School in 1994.
 Satyal earned a Bachelor of Science degree in materials engineering from the University of Cincinnati in 2000.
 During college, he interned on Capitol Hill in Washington, DC, for Rep. Steve Chabot (R-OH).
 Satyal did two co-op terms at Wright Patterson Air Force Base in Dayton, Ohio.

 Career

 Procter & Gamble

 Satyal worked at Procter & Gamble from 2000 to 2006.
 He started in purchasing at P&G but switched to marketing in 2004.
 Satyal began but did not finish an MBA at Xavier University in Cincinnati.
 He gained admission to New York University Stern School of Business after fewer than three years of full-time work but did not attend.
 Satyal co-led branded entertainment strategy for all brands in North America for Procter & Gamble, the world’s largest advertiser.
 While at P&G, Satyal created content for Home Made Simple, a site visited by 15 million people per month.
 He was named P&G’s Funniest Employee in 2005.
 Satyal performed stand-up routines at corporate events.
 Satyal left P&G and moved to Los Angeles in 2006 at the age of 30.
-He was brand manager of FIJI Water for 12 weeks.
+He was the brand manager of FIJI Water for 12 weeks.
 He is the third comedian to come out of the Cincinnati offices of Procter & Gamble.